jessemyers/postgres-json/new_field/README.md

 # Defining New Fields

-A common approach with JSON columns is to have them represent dictionaries, which in turn represent multiple values based on keys:
+A common approach with JSON columns is to have a single column store a dictionary, which in turn represents multiple values based on keys:

     CREATE TABLE example (
         id int not null,